jt3k/chat-linker/README.md

 To start the bot:

 + Set NODE_ENV environment variable to value that is in your application configuration.
-For example, in [sample-config.json]( https://github.com/Newlifer/chat-linker/blob/master/sample-config.json) there're two: `prod` for production sessings and `dev` for development.
+For example, in [sample-config.json](sample-config.json) there're two: `prod` for production setting and `dev` for development.

 + Run `node app.js`.